bahlo/arne.me/src/pages/colophon.md

 [blog posts](/blog/atom.xml), the [weekly](/weekly/atom.xml) and
 [books](/books/atom.xml).

-None of the content on this site is AI generated.
+All of the content on this site is written by a human.